-The first thing you need is a Google account, you need it to sign up for Google Analytics.
+The first thing you need is a Google account.
+You need it to sign up for Google Analytics.
 It’s a free service provided by the biggest search engine.
-On the signup page, add your website address and check the boxes as you want, then, click the blue button “Get Tracking ID“.
+On the sign-up page, add your website address and check the boxes as you want, then, click the blue button “Get Tracking ID“.

 Now, you get the page with your tracking code.
-If for any reason, you can’t see the code, and that happens sometimes, this is how to find the Google Analytics code:
+If, for any reason, you can’t see the code, and that happens sometimes, this is how to find the Google Analytics code:

-Click the “Admin” tab at the top of the Google Analytics account, and click the “Tracking Info” link as the below screenshot:
+Click the “Admin” tab at the top of the Google Analytics account, and click the “Tracking info” link as the below screenshot:

-When you click the “Tracking Info”, multiple links will be there, you just need to click on “Tracking code” as below:
+When you click the “Tracking info”, multiple links will be there.
+You just need to click on “Tracking code” as below:

 Adding Google Analytics tracking code in Genesis themes

 Genesis child themes are popular for the clean structure, and thousands of new blogs are built every day with Genesis.
-If you have a Genesis theme, you can paste the code in the theme’s dashboard, but first, login to your WordPress admin area, and click “Genesis” then, “Theme Settings” as this screenshot example.
+If you have a Genesis theme, you can paste the code in the theme’s dashboard, but, first, login to your WordPress admin area, and click “Genesis” then, “Theme Settings” as this screenshot example.

 In the theme dashboard, scroll down and find “Header and Footer Scripts“, and paste the code there.

-Click the “Save Changes” button at the bottom of the Genesis settings page and clear your cache, if you are using a caching plugin.
+Click the “save changes” button at the bottom of the Genesis settings page and clear your cache, if you are using a caching plugin.
 That’s it for Genesis themes.

 Installing Analytics code with a Plugin

 Editing the theme can risk your blog functions if you’re a newbie.
-So, use the above plugin and it’s done.
+So, use the above plugin, and it’s done.

-Why you need Google Analytics?
+Why do you need Google Analytics?

 When you create a blog, you can work hard to create helpful tools and articles.
 You can also receive emails from your readers, but you can’t see how many real humans are visiting your site.
 Google Analytics is more than a tracking tool.
-It’s a good way to see how people interact on your site, and most importantly, from where they are coming from.
+It’s a good way to see how people interact on your site, and, most importantly, from where they are coming from.

 If you’re working on a specific location, for example, and found that you receive good traffic from a different region, then, you need to create content for those people.
 They are visiting your site to find information or to get help, and you can multiply your traffic easily, by optimizing the content for each location.

-The Google Analytics audience can give you a clear data about the traffic that your website received.
+The Google Analytics audience can give you clear data about the traffic that your website receives.
 You can refine the organic traffic coming from search engines, such as Google, Bing, and Yahoo.
 At the same time, you can see how many visitors are using a specific operating system, or, a web browser.

 You can also, see how many visitors are using desktops, mobile devices, and tablets when coming to your website.
 The screen resolution can solve many problems when you have.
 If you see, for example, that you have a good amount of traffic with a specific smartphone, then, adopt your mobile theme to work well with that device.

-These are simple tools to use in Google Analytics, just make sure to understand your audience, and see how your blog or website is doing every day.
+These are simple tools to use in Google Analytics.
+Just make sure to understand your audience, and see how your blog or website is doing every day.
 That will not only help but also, that will target the right content to the right people and location.